ArkEcosystemArchive/gitbooks-guides/devops-guides/how-to-setup-a-node-with-docker.md

 This will run two separate containers.
 One for Core itself and another one for PostgreSQL.

-Remember that the API will be available only after the relay finishes the update.
-Until there, the container will respond with `Connection reset by peer` to any request made any of its ports.
+The public API won't be available until a relay is fully synchronized with the network and blockchain.
+All requests before this will result in a connection reset because the port is not yet bound to an application.

 ### How To Run a Relay and a Forger Node